VivekYadavOfficial/vehicle-rental-system/README.md

-# vehicle-rental-system
+# Vehicle Rental System
 Academic Project on Vehicle Rental System

+Project description
 This is an academic project in the 5th semester of my B.Tech program.
 This is a complementary project for the course of Database Management System.
 The project uses MySQL for the database management and HTML,CSS and PHP for the front-end and interface to database.

-The project has features such as vehicle rented, vehicle available and history of rented along with person detail.
+Features:
+1.Rent Vehicle
+2.Order history
-The project also allows admin to add new vehicles to the database, delete the vehicles, modify the rate etc.
+3.Adding new vehicles to the database
-The project is not complete yet but it will be as soon as I get the time.
+4.Removing vehicles from database
+5.View rented vehicles
+6.Different tables for different purpose

+Tools and Technologies used:
+1. PHP
+2. MySQL
+3. CSS
+4. HTML
+5. WAMP Server

-Thank You.
+## Thank You